-4. Connect the Discrete I/O cable to the Discrete I/O cable connection (E) on the controller.
+- 4. Connect the Discrete I/O cable to the Discrete I/O cable connection (EE) on the controller.
 The Discrete I/O cable is required for any installation that involves integration.
 Two discrete I/O interlock connections are supplied and must be satisfied.
-(See Interlocks, page 7) See Discrete I/O, page 18 for a more detailed explanation of each pin.
+(See Interlocks, page 8.)
+See Discrete I/O, page 21, for a more detailed explanation of each pin. - 5.
+Connect the Graco CAN cables to the CAN cable connections (HH) on the controller.
+CAN communication is required for remote operation with Graco modules to allow remote configuration and operation of the controller.